tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 |run 4           |   |   |   p1|   |     |   | p2|   |A(i)+=VP(i)
 |                |   |   |p1,p2|   |     |   |   |   |A(p2)-= P

-Observations:
+It can pe shown that:
-- At the end of each run the sum of the priorities is 0.
+- At the end of each run k+1 the sum of the priorities is the same as at end of run k.
+If a new set's priorities are initialized to 0 then the sum of priorities will be 0 at each run while there are no changes.
 - The max distance between priorites is P.

 ### Validator Set Changes
-Between selection procedures the validator set may change.
+Between proposer selection runs the validator set may change.
 Some changes have implications on the proposer election.

 #### Voting Power Change
 Consider again the earlier example and assume that the voting power of p1 is changed to 4: